 FBI Releases New Hate Crimes Training Manual

-January 31, 2013 by Carolyn Simon, Associate Director of Digital Media
+January 31, 2013 by Carolyn Simon, Deputy Director of Digital Media

 The FBI has just released a new manual to assist law enforcement agencies in reporting hate crimes incidents to the bureau.